Contact Us

 Disclaimer

 Virtual Production is a complex topic.
-It is mandatory to understand the basic setup to be able to advance to the advanced techniques (for example set extension and multi pos war).
+It is mandatory to understand the basic setup to be able to advance to the advanced techniques (For example, Set Extension and Multi-Pos warp).

-Here is a list of all the VP related documentation in chronological order:
+Here is a list of the essential VP related documentation in chronological order:

 XR System Design